The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-11-authentication_authorization/notes.md

 ## Creating an Account

-A user can create an account when they visit the `/create.html` page.
-If the user is already logged in (using the `fetchLoggedInUser` function), they will immediately be redirected to the `/user.html` page
+A user can create an account when they visit the `/create.html` page using the provided form.

+Starting in the `main()` function of the `public/scripts/create.js` file, if the user is already logged in (using the `fetchLoggedInUser` function), they will immediately be redirected to the `/user.html` page

 Files Involved:
 * **public/scripts/create.js** (invokes **global.js** methods `signupAndLoginHandler` when the form is submitted)